kristheamazing2/Kristheamazing2-Prodigy-Hacks/README.md

 # Kristheamazing2-Prodigy-Hacks
-Prodigy Hacks lol ezz
-More hacks coming soon on 2nd of October
+These are prodigy hacks that can beat the game for you and help you beat any boss and more hacks are coming soon on 2nd of October